Skip to content

 Schedule

-The Masterminds Program is a professional development series running from September through May.
-The Special Education program track includes 10 virtual one-hour sessions, plus an additional five, one-hour sessions for directors and executive directors.
-All meetings of the Masterminds Program run on Thursday and Friday mornings.
-Mega-masterminding sessions run on Thursdays at noon.
+The Masterminds Program is a professional development series running from September 2026 through May 2027.
+The Special Education program track includes 10 virtual one-hour sessions, plus an additional four, one-hour sessions for directors and executive directors. meetings run on Wednesdays, Thursdays, and Fridays, with meetings opportunities available before, during, and after school.

 Final schedules are built after the registration window closes and attorneys complete the group assignment process.
 C&E attorneys hand-select the small groups based on scheduling preferences and with an eye toward ensuring a great mix of complimentary experiences within each group.
 (Sorting Day is a great day at the C&E office—imagining the dynamics between the Masterminds as each group comes together is such a joy!)